GSA/digitalgov.gov/content/posts/2016-08-02-trends-on-tuesday-latino-users-lead-mobile-use-in-u-s.md

 ---
+url: /2016/08/02/trends-on-tuesday-latino-users-lead-mobile-use-in-u-s/
 date: 2016-08-02 10:00:02 -0400
-title: 'Trends on Tuesday\: Latino Users Lead Mobile Use in U.S.'
+title: 'Trends on Tuesday: Latino Users Lead Mobile Use in U.S.'
 summary: 'The Pew Research Center released a report in July that shows&nbsp;people of Latino descent are heavily reliant on mobile phones for their Internet access, more than other ethnicities.&nbsp; The report said that since 2012, the percentage of Hispanic adults who used mobile devices to access the Internet jumped from 76% to 94%&nbsp;in 2015.
 These percentages'
-authors: [wsullivan]
+authors:
+  - wsullivan
 categories:
   - Mobile
 tag: